History of the New York Jets: Adam Gase years

-Hiring of Robert Saleh
+Robert Saleh and Aaron Glenn

-On January 14, 2021 the Jets announced the hiring of San Francisco 49ers defensive coordinator Robert Saleh as the new head coach.
-They also traded Sam Darnold to the Carolina Panthers and drafted Zach Wilson from Brigham Young University with the second overall pick in the 2021 NFL Draft to replace him.
+On January 14, 2021, the Jets announced the hiring of San Francisco 49ers defensive coordinator Robert Saleh as the new head coach.
+They also traded Sam Darnold to the Carolina Panthers and drafted Zach Wilson from Brigham Young University with the second overall pick in the 2021 NFL draft to replace him.
 Wilson was inconsistent in 2021 as the Jets finished 4–13 in the new, expanded 17-game season, finishing with a 27–10 loss to Buffalo in which the Jets gained only 53 yards on offense, lowest in franchise history.
 They finished fourth in the division, five games behind the third-place Dolphins, and won no divisional games for a second straight year.
 They had back-to-back seasons with 13 or more losses for only the second time (1995 and 1996 being the other), and extended their streak of finishing out of the playoffs to 11 straight years, the longest current streak in the NFL.
 In 2022, the Jets improved their record to 7–10, but lost their last six games as Wilson struggled to establish himself.
 The Jets finished last in the division, out of the playoffs again.

+In April 2023, after the Seattle Mariners of MLB and the Sacramento Kings of the NBA, clinched a playoff berth for the first time since the 2001 MLB Postseason and 2006 NBA Playoffs respectively, the Jets and the Buffalo Sabres of the NHL claimed the longest current postseason drought in major North American sports, not having made the playoffs since 2010-11 NFL Playoffs and the 2011 Stanley Cup Playoffs.
+That month, the Jets acquired Super Bowl-winning quarterback Aaron Rodgers from the Packers in an exchange of draft picks.
+The 39-year-old predicted that the Jets were capable of winning a second Super Bowl trophy.